TUI & Dashboard

 Layout

-- Conversation view (center) — segments: user prompts, assistant responses, tool cards, system notifications, lifecycle events
+- Conversation view (center) — user prompts, assistant responses, tool cards, system notifications, lifecycle events

-- Editor (bottom) — multi-line input with history, slash command palette
+- Editor (bottom) — wrapped multiline input with history and slash-command palette

 Segments